 If you would prefer your response not to be made public, please indicate this when you respond.
+We will publish on our website a summary of the responses we receive, and the decisions we have taken as a result.

-We look forward to receiving your comments.
+We look forward to receiving your comments